riboseinc/rfc-crypto-sm4/sections/00-front.md

 %%%

-Title = "The SM4 Block Cipher Algorithm" category = "info" docName = "draft-crypto-sm4-00"
-ipr = "trust200902"
+Title = "The SM4 Block Cipher Algorithm And Its Modes Of Operations" category = "info" docName = "draft-crypto-sm4-00" ipr = "trust200902"